chauhanajay2801/Web-Development/Projects/Project 4  vscode/README.md

 # Vscode Clone

-This project is made by using html,tailwind css.
+## This project is made by using html,tailwind css.
-It used many different images flexbox, grid and different css properties.
+## It used many different images, flexbox, grid and different css properties.